Level 2 Data: Parent Reference Data Format

 If the direct and / or ultimate parents of an LEI registrant do not have an LEI, the following applies: The child legal entity will be obliged to report reference data on its direct and ultimate parents to the LEI issuing organization in accordance with the document, titled ‘Parent Reference Data Format’.
 This document defines the technical format which specifies how reference data for parent entities without an LEI is stored and transferred between LEI issuers and the Global Legal Entity Identifier Foundation (GLEIF).
 The Parent Reference Data format is based on the existing LEI Common Data File (LEI-CDF) format version 1.0.

-GLEIF published the document ‘Parent Reference Data Format’ version 1.0 in November 2016 for information.
+In November 2016, GLEIF published the document ‘Parent Reference Data Format’ version 1.0.
 In May 2017, GLEIF published a further update: Parent Reference Data format version 1.1.
 The detailed technical specification document and the corresponding XML schema definition are available for download at the foot of this page.
-Changes introduced in version 1.1, compared to the Parent Reference Data format version 1.0, are minor and backwards compatible.
+Changes introduced in version 1.1, compared to the Parent Reference Data format version 1.0, are minor and are backwards compatible.
 These changes are detailed in section 1.7 (‘Release Notes’) of the technical specification document available below.

 The Parent Reference Data format requires the following data elements to be provided by the legal entity for its direct and ultimate parents that do not have an LEI:

 - Business register information (if applicable): Identification of the register and registry number for the parent entity.

 Other valid LEI-CDF format data elements may be provided together with the parent reference data if the LEI issuing organization wishes, but this is optional.